Woolly mammoth: Cultural significance

-Stories abound about frozen woolly mammoth meat that was consumed once defrosted, especially that of the "Berezovka mammoth", but most of these are considered dubious.
-The carcasses were in most cases decayed, and the stench so unbearable that only wild scavengers and the dogs accompanying the finders showed any interest in the flesh.
+Stories abound about frozen woolly mammoth meat consumed once defrosted, especially that of the "Berezovka mammoth", but most of these are considered dubious.
+In most cases, the carcasses were decayed, and the stench so unbearable that only wild scavengers and the dogs accompanying the finders showed any interest in the flesh.
 Such meat apparently was once recommended against illness in China, and Siberian natives have occasionally cooked the meat of frozen carcasses they discovered.
-According to one of the more famous stories, members of The Explorers Club dined on meat of a frozen mammoth from Alaska in 1951.
-In 2016, a group of researchers genetically examined a sample of the meal, and found it to belong to a green sea turtle (it had also been claimed to belong to Megatherium).
+According to one of the more famous stories, members of the Explorers Club dined on the meat of a frozen mammoth from Alaska in 1951.
+In 2016, a group of researchers genetically examined a sample of the meal and found it to belong to a green sea turtle (it had also been claimed to belong to Megatherium).
 The researchers concluded that the dinner had been a publicity stunt.
 In 2011, the Chinese palaeontologist Lida Xing livestreamed while eating meat from a Siberian mammoth leg (thoroughly cooked and flavoured with salt) and told his audience it tasted bad and like soil.
 This triggered controversy and gained mixed reactions, but Xing stated he did it to promote science.
+In 2023, An Australian cultured meat start-up, Vow, revealed a lab-grown "mammoth meatball" produced using a DNA sequence from the woolly mammoth.
+The meatball sparked conversations about the potential of cultured meat as a sustainable food source, highlighting its environmental benefits compared to traditional agriculture.